roseniv18/zeitShop/README.md

 4. In the `./server/server.ts` file, uncomment line 39 (_populateDB()_).
 This is only necessary on the first run of the project.
 You can comment it again after that.
 5. Start the server and the client (using yarn or npm).

-## How to (fake) order a product:

-1. Select one or multiple products and add them to your cart.
-2. Click on the cart icon -> see cart.
-3. Click proceed to checkout.
-4. Enter some arbitrary data.
-5. Click order.
-6. Again, enter some arbitrary data.
-For the card number use 4242 4242 4242 4242 and some random CVC and expiry date.
-7. Click pay.